-- You do not need to be related to, or living with, the person you care for to claim Carer's Allowance. - You can be working, but there is a weekly earnings limit after certain deductions. - If you get State Pension (pages 102 to 103), you cannot claim Carer's Allowance at the same time.
+- You do not need to be related to, or living with, the person you care for to claim Carer's Allowance. - You can be working, but there is a weekly earnings limit after certain deductions. - If you get State Pension, you cannot claim Carer's Allowance at the same time.
 You will get the one that pays the highest amount.
-This means you cannot get Carer's Allowance if your State Pension pays you more. - You cannot claim Carer's Allowance if you are studying for 21 hours a week or more. - If you receive Carer's Allowance, or the carer element of UC (page 43), the person you care for will stop getting a severe disability premium included in their benefits.
-This is an extra amount for severe disability paid with Pension Credit (pages 104 to 107) or reduced council tax.
+This means you cannot get Carer's Allowance if your State Pension pays you more. - You cannot claim Carer's Allowance if you are studying for 21 hours a week or more. - If you receive Carer's Allowance, or the carer element of UC, the person you care for will stop getting a severe disability premium included in their benefits.
+This is an extra amount for severe disability paid with Pension Credit or reduced council tax.
 This is also paid with certain benefits. - You can choose to be paid weekly, in advance, or every 4 weeks. - You can usually backdate your claim by up to 3 months.
 But this can be longer if the person you care for has a delayed decision about their qualifying benefit.
 For example, this could be due to a long processing time or an appeal. - If there is more than 1 carer looking after the person you care for, the main carer should apply.
-Only 1 person can get Carer's Allowance. - If you are a carer but you do not qualify for Carer's Allowance, you may still be able to apply for Carer's Credit (pages 92 to 94).
+Only 1 person can get Carer's Allowance. - If you are a carer but you do not qualify for Carer's Allowance, you may still be able to apply for Carer's Credit.